gtxaspec/wz_mini_hacks/README.md

 * Ability to block remote AND app initiated firmware updates
 * Works on ANY firmware release (so far!)
 * DNS Spoofing or Telnet mod are *not* required prior to installation
+* RTSP Server included, stream video and or audio over LAN

 * Inspired by HclX and WyzeHacks!
 Bless you for all your work!
 You are the master!